DarwinAwardWinner/ido-completing-read-plus/README.md

 ## Why does RET sometimes not select the first completion on the list? <br/> Why is there an empty entry at the beginning of the completion list? <br/> What happened to old-style default selection? ##

+The simplest way to think about this is that if the command that called `completing-read` didn't specify a default, then the default is the empty string.
+In other words, `""` is the default default.

 Previous versions of ido-ubiquitous-mode gave special consideration to cases where a default value was not provided to `completing-read` and the user pressed RET without entering any text.
 The expected behavior is that `completing-read` should return the empty string in this case, which indicates to the calling function that the user did not select any completion.
-This conflicts with the standard ido behavior of selecting the first available completion when pressing RET.
-Previously, this was handled by having two different modes that differed in their handling of RET on an empty input.
-Now there is only one mode, and this case is handled by adding the empty string as the first available completion when the default is omitted.
+This conflicts with the standard ido behavior of selecting the first available completion when pressing RET, and this conflict was previously resolved by having two different modes that differed in their handling of RET on an empty input.
+Now there is only one mode, and the no-default case is handled by acting as if the empty string was specified as the default, which more closely matches the behavior of standard emacs completion.
 Since you, the user, have no way of knowing how `completing-read' was called, you can tell when this is occurring by watching for the appearance of an empty completion at the front of the list.
 Compare:

-With apple specified as a default, pressing RET will select "apple":
+With apple specified as a default, the prompt will look like this, and pressing RET will select "apple":

     Pick a fruit: {apple | banana | cherry | date}

 Without a default specified, an extra empty option is displayed before the first option, and pressing RET will select this option and return "".
-To select "apple" instead, you must press the right arrow key once, or type an "a":
+To select "apple" instead, you must first press the right arrow key once, or type an "a":

     Pick a fruit: { | apple | banana | cherry | date}